rlevine/droplet_video_analyzer/README.md

 each droplet to identify duplicate droplets.
 Multiplying the calculated Hu moment similarity becomes less effective as droplet size decreases.

-Mutiplying droplet distance by the calculated moment similarity yields a confidence factor. `--droplet-similarity` is the upper limit for that factor for droplets in a frame series to be considered duplicates.
+Multiplying droplet distance by the calculated moment similarity yields a confidence factor. `--droplet-similarity` is the upper limit for that factor for droplets in a frame series to be considered duplicates.